panzi/verify-ehc/README.md

                         means the certificate/public key is in the trust list, but no country attribute is known for it.
   --no-verify           Skip certificate verification.
+  --no-key-id-check     Disable check of key IDs.
+                        Key IDs are suppost to be the first 8 bytes of the SHA512 hash of the certificate, but some certificates of non-EU countries don't adhere to that and give out different key IDs.
   --list-certs          List certificates from trust list.
   --print-exts          Also print certificate extensions.
   --strip-revoked       Strip revoked certificates.
 (Downloads certificate